rocrill/Crilly-s-B-B/README.md

 To fork the repository:

-1. Log in to your GitHub account
+1. Log in to your GitHub account.
-2. On GitHub, navigate to the repository you want to fork
+2. On GitHub, navigate to the repository you want to fork.
-3. In the top right corner of the page, underneath your profile avatar, click Fork
+3. In the top right corner of the page, underneath your profile avatar, click Fork.
-4. You should now have a copy of the original repository in your GitHub account
+4. You should now have a copy of the original repository in your GitHub account.

 # Making a local clone:

 You can clone your repository to create a local copy on your computer.
 Any changes made to the local copy will not affect the original project.
 To clone the Crilly-s-B-B project, follow the steps below:

-1. Log in to your GitHub account and locate the Crilly's B&B repository
+1. Log in to your GitHub account and locate the Crilly-s-B-B repository.
-2. In the repository, click on Code button located above all the project files
+2. In the repository, click on Code button located above all the project files.
-3. Under HTTPS, copy the link generated (INSERT LINK HERE)
+3. Under HTTPS, copy the link generated - https://github.com/rocrill/Crilly-s-B-B.git
 4. Open the terminal you are using, e.g. Gitpod
 5. Change the current working directory to the location where you want the cloned directory created
-6. Type git clone and then paste the URL you copied earlier:
+6. Type git clone and then paste the URL you copied earlier: git clone https://github.com/rocrill/Crilly-s-B-B.git
-7. git clone (INSERT LINK HERE)
 8. Press Enter to create your local clone.

 ## Testing